 Advocates insist delay on the executive order, let alone a study of LGBT workplace discrimination, is baffling.
 "All of the data is out there on this issue," said Rea Carey, executive director of the National Gay and Lesbian Task Force.

 "At the White House meeting last year, HRC's Joe Solmonese did a particularly strong job pushing back on the idea floated by Valerie Jarrett, Ceclia Munoz and John Berry that the White House or some other federal agency might possibly launch a study about LGBT workplace discrimination rather than the president signing the long-stalled executive order at that time," recalled Tico Almeida, president of Freedom to Work, referring the HRC's president at the time.
 "I'm proud that all of us in the White House meeting presented a united front and rejected the need to waste taxpayer money on some unnecessary government study.
 There's no need to delay this any longer."

 Since last year, 37 senators, 110 members of Congress and 54 progressive organizations have signed on to letters calling for Obama to sign the executive order.
-However, the White House hasn’t budged, instead referring to what was a very real executive order a year ago to a "hypothetical" executive order when asked about it now.
+However, the White House hasn't budged, instead referring to what was a very real executive order a year ago as a "hypothetical" executive order when asked about it now.

 Among those senators who have pushed the president to act is Sen. Jeff Merkley (D-Ore.), the lead sponsor of ENDA in the Senate.
 Speaking Tuesday at a Center for American Progress event unveiling a new report that shows the hardships the nation's estimated 5.4 million LGBT workers face, Merkley said he will continue to encourage Obama to act.